-- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 In 2020, Banks reported 29,865 new relationships (2019: 43,924).
-The actual number of unique new customers is lower than the above numbers as some banks reported this data on an "account" basis. - 6.3 On a unique customer basis Banks reported 27,868 new customers in 2020 (2019: 33,686).
-Of these new customers, 55% was reported as direct business (2019: 60%), whereas introduced business accounted for 22% (2019: 27%). - 6.4 In 2020, on a "best endeavours basis", Banks reported that 64% of new customers were either met by the Bank or a related party to the Bank (2019: 58%), and 36% relationships were established on a non face to face basis (including through introducers) (2019: 42%). - 6.5 For introduced business, the main source of introductions were from Isle of Man Based TCSPs, group offices, and other IOM regulated businesses.
-For customers introduced to Banks, the top 5 residency of the introducers (in terms of the number of clients introduced) for 2020 and 2019 were:-
+- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 In 2021, Banks reported 26,755 new relationships (2020: 29,865).
+The actual number of unique new customers may be lower than the above numbers as some banks report this data on an "account" basis. - On a unique customer basis, Banks also reported 26,755 new customers in 2021 (2020: 27,868).
+Of these new customers, 62% was reported as direct business (2020: 55%), whereas introduced business accounted for 17% (2020: 22%). - 6.4 In 2021, on a "best endeavours basis", Banks reported that 55% of new customers were either met by the Bank or a related party to the Bank (2020: 64%), and 45% relationships were established on a non face to face basis (including through introducers) (2020: 36%). - 6.5 For introduced business, the main source of introductions were from Isle of Man Based TCSPs, group offices, and other IOM regulated businesses.
+For customers introduced to Banks, the top 5 residency of the introducers (in terms of the number of clients introduced) for 2021 and 2020 were:-